ckuzma/opi-zero-3-case/README.md

 ## Description

-This is a 3D-printable housing for the OrangePi Zero 3 single board computer.
+This is a 3D-printable vented housing for the OrangePi Zero 3 single board computer that offers protection for the components and GPIO pins while still allowing for the use of heatsinks.
 It was successfully printed on a Creality Ender 3 V2 out of PLA with 100% infill and no support rafts or adhesion skirt.

+Note that the provided STL of the top panel will need to be flipped so that it prints legs-up, otherwise the print will fail.

 ## Required to Complete